Lorti/manu.ninja/src/pages/2016-03-09-dominant-colors-for-lazy-loading-images/index.md

 ![](/images/pinterest-placeholders.gif)

-The basic concept is to use a tiny `blank.gif`{:.html} as `src` attribute and replace it with the correct image after the page has fully loaded.
-The `blank.gif`{:.html} can also be set as a Base64-encoded Data URI to save a request.
+The basic concept is to use a tiny `blank.gif` as `src` attribute and replace it with the correct image after the page has fully loaded.
+The `blank.gif` can also be set as a Base64-encoded Data URI to save a request.

 ~~~ html
 <img src="data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs="